Database Administrator

 This graphic shows the percentage of people in this role whose related work experience before they entered this position falls into each category.

-Alternate Titles for this Role: Automatic Data Processing Planner (ADP Planner), Data Administrator, Data Center Technician, Data Management Associate, Data Management Information Technology Specialist (Data Management IT Specialist), Data Miner, Data Recovery Planner, Data Storage Specialist, Database Administration Associate, Database Administration Manager, Database Administrator (DBA), Database Analyst, Database Coordinator, Database Design Analyst, Database Management System Specialist (DBMS Specialist), Database Manager, Database Security Administrator, Database Software Technician, Database Specialist, Database Technician, Database Tester, Databases Computer Consultant, Databases Software Consultant, Information Systems Administrator, Information Systems Manager, Information Technology Administrator (IT Administrator), Internet Database Specialist, Picture Archiving and Communication Systems Administrator (PACS Administrator), System Administrator
+Alternate Titles for this Role: Administrator (Admin), Automatic Data Processing Planner (ADP Planner), Cyber Database Administrator (Cyber DBA), Data Administrator (Data Admin), Data Management Associate, Data Management IT Specialist (Data Management Information Technology Specialist), Data Miner, Data Recovery Planner, Data Security Administrator, Data Storage Specialist, Database Administration Associate, Database Administration Manager, Database Administrator (DBA), Database Analyst, Database Coordinator, Database Design Analyst, Database Developer, Database Engineer, Database Management System Specialist (DBMS Specialist), Database Manager, Database Programmer, Database Security Administrator, Database Software Technician (Database Software Tech), Database Specialist, Database Technician (Database Tech), Database Tester, Databases Computer Consultant, Databases Software Consultant, Development and Database Administration Manager, ETL Developer (Extract, Transform and Load Developer), Information Technology Administrator (IT Administrator), Internet Database Specialist, IS Admin (Information Systems Administrator), IS Security Manager (Information Systems Security Manager), Picture Archiving and Communication Systems Administrator (PACS Administrator), Security Administrator, SQL DBA (Structured Query Language Database Administrator), Systems Administrator (Systems Admin), Systems Tester Admin (Systems Tester Administrator)

 Sign In to administer this Full version.